zemawan/Solar2d-mobile-release/README.md

 # Solar - android version Solar2d
-Many people want to create apps and games, but don't have a computer.
-Soladroid was created especially for them as a transfer of the "Solar2d" engine (Corona SDK) to mobile devices with the ability to make exe and apk files.
+Many people want to create apps and games, but don't have a computer. solar was created especially for them as a transfer of the "Solar2d" engine (Corona SDK) to mobile devices with the ability to make exe and apk files.
 Solar2d is a simple and powerful 2D game engine, its PC version: https://github.com/coronalabs/corona/releases

 ## Builder